 This course focuses on political campaigns, media bias, media that are explicitly dedicated to advancing partisan views, and political propaganda.
-The course would also address political campaigns in the sense of how successful politicians in the past used media to advance their projects (i.e., TR Roosevelt, FDR, Mao, Hitler) and how mass media have played a role in issues advocacy by such groups as NOW, Act Up, and the Moral Majority.
+The course will also addr4ess political campaigns in regards to how successful politicians in the past have used media to advance their agenda (i.e., TR Roosevelt, FDR, Mao, Hitler) and how mass media have played a role in issues advocacy by such groups as NOW, Act Up, and the Moral Majority.